-The Township continued with its road milling and resurfacing program though it was scaled back as a cost containment measure as a result of COVID-19.
+The Township continued with its road milling and resurfacing program.

-The Township continued its commitment to first responders and purchased two new police vehicles in 2021 along with new in-car cameras for all police vehicles.
+The Township continued its commitment to first responders and purchased two new police vehicles in 2022.

 For the future, the Township plans to continue its aggressive road resurfacing and milling program.
 The Township is also continuing to study the expansion of the Township's sanitary sewer system to include areas in the Township that currently have no sanitary sewer service.